 The second model attributes the energy variation to the reformation of the remnant core due to differing density evolution between bound and unbound material \citep{2025MNRAS.542L.110C}.
 After the star passes periastron, asymmetric density evolution shifts the location of maximum density.
 As the tidal force from the SMBH weakens during this phase, a remnant core reforms at the new density maximum, altering the orbital energy of the remnant core.

 Both models can account for the energy variation of remnant material during the partial tidal disruption of a main-sequence star.
 However, the case for giant stars differs significantly.

 The strong correlation between energy variation and asymmetric mass loss in simulations suggests that the interaction between mass loss and the core plays a dominant role in energy variation.
-Specifically, when energy is measured in terms of the surface gravitational potential $GM_{\star}/R_{\star}$, simulations with different star structure exhibit a similar correlation, further indicating that the energy variation arises from gravitational interactions between the lost material and the remnant.
+Specifically, when energy is measured in terms of the surface gravitational potential $GM_{\star}/R_{\star}$, simulations with different star structures exhibit a similar correlation, further indicating that the energy variation arises from gravitational interactions between the lost material and the remnant.

-However, \cite{2013ApJ...771L..28M} argue that asymmetric mass loss results from the octupole term of the tidal force exerted by the supermassive black hole (SMBH), which would only enhance mass loss through the $L_1$ point, thereby making the remnant's orbit more unbound.
-Consequently, this model cannot explain the energy variation of the remnant material in the case of the giant star.
+However, \cite{2013ApJ...771L..28M} argue that asymmetric mass loss results from the octupole term of the tidal force exerted by the SMBH, which would only enhance mass loss through the $L_1$ point, thereby making the remnant's orbit more unbound.
+Consequently, this model cannot explain the energy variation of the remnant material in the case of a giant star.

-The second model is also unsuitable for giant stars, as asymmetric density evolution cannot shift the location of maximum density, since the densest region is always the compact core.
+The second model (reformation of the remnant core) is also unsuitable for giant stars, as asymmetric density evolution cannot shift the location of maximum density, since the densest region is always the compact core.
 Thus, neither model adequately explains the energy variation of remnant material in the partial tidal disruption of a giant star.

 Our simulations strongly support the idea that the energy variation originates from asymmetric mass loss, but the underlying mechanism remains unclear.
-Two key questions arise: one is why mass is lost preferentially through the $L_2$ point rather than the $L_1$ point when $\beta$ is sufficiently large, and the other is how the mass loss interacts with the remaining core. \cite{2013ApJ...771L..28M} only considered instantaneous interactions and attributed the asymmetric mass loss to the octupole term of the tidal force, which evidently cannot explain the first point.
+Two key questions arise: why mass is preferentially loss through the $L_2$ point rather than the $L_1$ point when $\beta$ is sufficiently large, and how the mass loss interacts with the remaining core. \cite{2013ApJ...771L..28M} only considered instantaneous interactions and attributed the asymmetric mass loss to the octupole term of the tidal force, which evidently cannot answer the first question.

-Regarding the second point, \cite{2024ApJ...977...80C} proposed that asymmetric mass loss affects the energy of the remaining core by transferring tidal potential, giving \footnote{In \cite{2024ApJ...977...80C}, they replace the periastron distance $R_p$ with the tidal radius $R_t$ in their formula to align with their simulations.
-Here we retain the original formulation, so the formula includes an additional factor of $\beta^2$.}
+Regarding the second question, \cite{2024ApJ...977...80C} propose that asymmetric mass loss affects the energy of the remaining core by transferring tidal potential, giving\footnote{\cite{2024ApJ...977...80C} replaced the periastron distance ($R_p$) with the tidal radius ($R_t$) in their formula to align with their simulations.
+Here we retain the original formulation, so the formula includes an additional factor, $\beta^2$.}